OpenSPG/KAG/kag/examples/supplychain/README.md

 ## 3. Quick Start

-### 3.1 Preliminaries
+### 3.1 Precondition

-Refer to [Quick Start](https://openspg.yuque.com/ndx6g9/cwh47i/rs7gr8g4s538b1n7) to install KAG and its dependency: OpenSPG server.
+Please refer to [Quick Start](https://openspg.yuque.com/ndx6g9/cwh47i/rs7gr8g4s538b1n7) to install KAG and its dependency OpenSPG server, and learn about using KAG in developer mode.

 ### 3.2 Steps to reproduce